Bar, Ukraine: Automobiles

 The electric cars are becoming very popular in Bar.
 There are several modern electric automobiles power charging stations in the city, which are situated near the "Barselona" hotel, the Bar College of Transport and Construction, etc.

 Media

 Newspapers

 The main local newspaper is Barchany (name for the city residents), which discusses local news mostly.

 The other newspaper is Podolsky Krai, which provides information on local news and developments.

 TV and Radio Stations

 There are several TV and Radio stations in Bar.
-"Bar FM 105.7" at 105.7MHz is a most popular radio station.
+"Bar FM 105.7" at 105.7 MHz is a most popular radio station.

-The Digital Audio Broadcasting radio will be introduced soon.
+In Bar, it is also possible to tune into the radio programs by "TAKT Radio 103.7 FM", transmitting its signal at 103.7 MHz from Vinnytsia.
+"Army FM Vinnytsia 99.3" can be received at 99.3 MHz.
+The Digital Audio Broadcasting radio will be introduced soon in Bar.

 There is an optical cable TV station with the modern digital electronic equipment and multiple satellite antennas to produce the local / international news programs for many thousands of householders.

 Internet Media

 "The Bar City" official news website informs the residents and tourists about the official news in the City of Bar.

 "The Bar News" regional information agency with a network of its reporters focuses on the local news publishing mainly.

 "The Bar Ceramics National Museum" internet media platform reports the local news about the Bar's ceramics development projects in the surrounding region.

 There is the Bar City News channel at YouTube.